dotnet/iot/samples/bmp280-sensor-azure-iot-hub/Readme.md

 sudo chmod 775 ./DNSensorAzureIoTHub
 ```

-There are two ways to publish your application to raspberry pi:
+You can deploy and debug your solution or just deploy your solution without debugging.

-1. We have [publish.bat](publish.bat) file to publish and push our compiled code to IoT device, make sure you provide your password and ip address of your Raspberry Pi
+1. For deploy and enable debugging: add `publish.bat` file with following commands to the root folder to publish and push compiled code to IoT device, make sure you provide your password and ip address of your Raspberry Pi.
+This file will be used by `.vscode/tasks.json` during remote debugging.

     ```bash
     dotnet publish -r linux-arm /p:ShowLinkerSizeComparison=true